biruwon/dashboard/README.md

-Is a dashboard when I test API's and new tools
+Is a dashboard where I test API's and new tools